harysuryanto/dinografi/README.md

-# Dinografi
+# Dinografi 🔐
 ## Description
 Dinografi is an app that can encrypt and decrypt a text.
 There are two options availabel to chose, Polyalphabetic Cipher or Block Cipher.
 It is running on Android.
-It is developed by [Hary Suryanto](https://www.instagram.com/harysuryanto_) (me) and [Affifah Jayanthi](https://www.instagram.com/affifah.jynthi) (my friend)
+It is developed by [Hary Suryanto](https://www.instagram.com/harysuryanto_) (me) and [Affifah Jayanthi](https://www.instagram.com/affifah.jynthi) (my friend).

 ## Screenshots
 ### Home